Rice is Life

 “Everything,” he said dismissively.

 To teach her consort a lesson, the goddess cast a spell over Earth.
 The land was parched.
 Drought and famine broke out; plants, animals and humans cried of hunger and thirst.
 Earth’s creatures prayed to Shiva for food.
 He realized that he had been wrong to dismiss Earth’s diverse forms of life, and the food that sustained them.
 On behalf of all living beings, he went to the mother goddess and begged for food.
-She appeared in her avatar as Annapurni, the goddess of sustenance, and ladled annam, or cooked rice, from a golden pot into Shiva’s begging bowl.
+She appeared in her avatar as Annapurni, the goddess of sustenance, and ladled annam, or rice, from a golden pot into Shiva’s begging bowl.
 Doing so, she nourished Earth back to life.

 The Sanskrit invocation “Annam Brahma,” often quoted in casual conversation, signifies that food is creation itself.